9 Places That Should Be On Your China Bucket List

 Image courtesy of Joy Tours

-The endless blue sky, vast grasslands and nomadic tradition of ethnic Mongols.
+Discover the endless blue sky, vast grasslands and nomadic tradition of ethnic Mongols.
 Enjoy the beautiful natural scenery, live in a traditional Mongolian yurt and watch the sunrise over the Xilamuren Grassland.
 Try some desert activities like camel riding, sand sliding, glider flying and motor racing in the Kubuqi Desert.
-Visit Dazhao Monastery, the largest and most well-preserved lamasery in Hohhot and discover the Tibetan Buddhist Culture of Five Pagoda Temple.
+Visit Dazhao Monastery, the largest and most well-preserved lamasery in Hohhot, and discover the Tibetan Buddhist Culture of Five Pagoda Temple.

 For More Information Click Here